pivot-access-ltd/bma-offline-docs/backup/audit-event-logs.md

 maas $PROFILE events query level=AUDIT owner=$USERNAME
 ```

-As there is only one audit event log in the database (as seen above), generate some more by performing these actions:
+As there is only one audit event log in the database (as seen above), generate some more by performing these four actions:

--   create new non-administrator user `johnnybegood` with `admin` user
+1. Create new non-administrator user `johnnybegood` with `admin` user
--   logout of web UI as `admin` user and login with `johnnybegood` user
+2. Logout of web UI as `admin` user and login with `johnnybegood` user
--   change password of the `johnnybegood` user
+3. Change password of the `johnnybegood` user
--   log back into the web UI (Django forces a re-login when currently logged in user changes their password).
+4. Log back into the web UI (Django forces a re-login when currently logged in user changes their password).

 Let's take a look and see what type of audit event logs we have now, filtering with `owner=johnnybegood` as shown in the following command: